 Given that spelling accuracy decreases on mobile (and the odds of validation errors therefore goes up) due to the tiny touch keyboards, having errors be this difficult to fix, let alone identify, is highly problematic.

-Label Above the Field
+Label Above the Field for Better Label Design

 The main benefit of placing the label above the field on mobile is that you can have the form fields extend the full width of the display, making them large enough to display the user’s input in its entirety (in a decent input font size).